rockroman/CI_PP1_SO/README.md

 ![Footer](docs/features/footer-section.png)

 ### Back to top button
-- Featured on all screen sizes to assist user in having full control browsing the website content.
+- Featured on all screen sizes to assist user in having full control of browsing the website content.
 - User story covered:8,0,12

 ![Back to top button](docs/features/back-to-top.png)